>

 Joseph Taylor sang Bold William Taylor on a cylinder recorded in 1908 for Percy Grainger.
 This was published in 1972 on Taylor’s Leader LP Unto Brigg Fair and in 1998 on the Topic anthology Tonight I’ll Make You My Bride (The Voice of the People Series, Vol. 6).
 The Leader album’s notes commented:

-Harold Covill of March, Cambridgeshire sang William Taylor in a recording by Peter Kennedy on the anthology A Soldier’s Life for Me (The Folk Songs of Britain Vol. 8, Caedmon 1961, Topic 1970).
+Harold Covill of March, Cambridgeshire sang William Taylor in a recording made by Peter Kennedy on the anthology A Soldier’s Life for Me (The Folk Songs of Britain Vol. 8, Caedmon 1961, Topic 1970).
+The album’s booklet noted:

-Rob Watt of Fetterangus, Aberdeen, sang Billy Taylor in 1967 to to Bill Leader.
+Rob Watt of Fetterangus, Aberdeen, sang Billy Taylor in 1967 to Bill Leader.
 This recording was included a year later on the Topic anthology of songs and ballads from the lowland east of Scotland, Back o’ Benachie.
-Peter Hall commented in the album’s sleeve notes:
+Peter Hall noted:

 The broadside press was responsible for the widespread dissemination of this song and the relative lack of variation in the text.
 Dean Christie found a version in the mid-nineteenth century with a tune which seems unsuitably sombre, as are many of the English sets.
 Perhaps the modern attitude to the ballad has helped to change the tune for those found this century are of a rattling gay type.
 Sometimes there is an additional verse which rubs in the feminist moral: